 Percent of 18+ and Junior Operator customers who passed a road test exam

-The RMV stopped administering road test exams during the pandemic due to safety concerns and to comply with state guidelines.
-Since road tests resumed in June, state vehicles are now used to conduct road test exams, sponsors are no longer allowed to accompany test takers in the vehicles, and additional cleaning and disinfecting protocols are in place.
+The RMV temporarily stopped administering road test exams during the pandemic due to safety concerns and to comply with state guidelines.
+State vehicles are still being used to conduct road test exams, sponsors are no longer allowed to accompany test takers in the vehicles, and additional cleaning and disinfecting protocols are in place.

 Percent of customers that have a REAL ID vs standard and legacy ID

 Federal regulations due to the REAL ID law impact the options customers have when renewing their license or ID.
-If a customer chooses a REAL ID credential, they must complete their transaction at a Service Center or AAA location.
+If a customer chooses a REAL ID credential, they must complete their initial REAL ID transaction in-person at a Service Center or AAA location to meet federal documentation and image capture requirements.

-At the end of FY20, 27 percent of customers held a REAL ID.
-There has been a steady adoption of REAL IDs, and the FY20 performance exceeded the target of 25 percent.
-Total volume was low for REAL ID transactions due to a suspension for REAL ID license/ID renewals in March.
-In person renewals resumed in September 2020.
-REAL IDs were still issued as part of a first-time applicant transaction (i.e. OOS conversion, new Mass ID) from March 2020 to September 2020.
+At the end of FY21, 31 percent of customers held a REAL ID.
+There has been a steady adoption of REAL IDs, and the FY21 performance exceeded the target of 25 percent.

 Out of State Mail Processing